CSCI-442-Mines/CSCI-442-Mines.github.io/src/student-environment.md

   - We recommend using the WSL 2 backend for Docker Desktop on Windows.
 - **Mac**: [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/)
 - **Linux**: [Docker Engine for Linux](https://docs.docker.com/engine/install/)
-  - We do not recommend using Docker Desktop on Linux because it may run with an additional virtualization layer, making troubleshooting more difficult.
+  - We strongly **do not recommend** using the Docker snap package nor the Docker Desktop application on Linux.
   - Make sure to also complete the [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/).

 ::: warning